Disk array controller: Front-end and back-end side

-A single controller may use different protocols for back-end and for front-end communication.
+A single controller may uses different protocols for back-end and for front-end communication.
 Many enterprise controllers use FC on front-end and SATA on back-end.

 Enterprise controllers

 In a modern enterprise architecture disk array controllers (sometimes also called storage processors, or SPs) are parts of physically independent enclosures, such as disk arrays placed in a storage area network (SAN) or network-attached storage (NAS) servers.

 Those external disk arrays are usually purchased as an integrated subsystem of RAID controllers, disk drives, power supplies, and management software.
 It is up to controllers to provide advanced functionality (various vendors name these differently):